 Abstract

 Fish possess a unique immune system that, while somewhat similar to mammals, exhibits distinct characteristics.
-This review paper explains the complexities of fish immunity, highlighting the innate and adaptive immune responses that protect against a variety of pathogens, including bacteria, viruses, fungi, and parasites.
-Host-pathogen interactions are dynamic and critical for understanding the immune evasion strategies employed by pathogens, such as antigenic variation, molecular mimicry, and biofilm formation.
+This review paper explains the complexities of fish immunity, highlighting the innate and adaptive immune responses that protect against a variety of pathogens, including bacteria, viruses, fungi and parasites.
+Host-pathogen interactions are dynamic and critical for understanding the immune evasion strategies employed by pathogens, such as antigenic variation, molecular mimicry and biofilm formation.
 Vaccination plays a crucial role in aquaculture, enhancing fish immunity against diseases through various types of vaccines, including inactivated, live, subunit, and nucleic acid vaccines.
 To maximize immunogenic responses, various delivery methods are employed, such as injection, immersion, and oral administration.
 Additionally, advancements in science and technology have led to innovative techniques aimed at increasing vaccine efficacy, including nanoparticle delivery and microencapsulation.
 Successful vaccination strategies have been adapted to combat significant fish pathogens, demonstrating the potential for enhancing disease resistance in aquaculture.
 This comprehensive overview underscores the importance of understanding fish immune systems and developing effective vaccination strategies to ensure fish health and sustainability in aquaculture practices.

 Keywords: Immune System, Vaccination, Disease, Pathogen, Aquaculture.